Austin Hedges Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.81).
+- The Mets' 4.73 team ERA ranks 26th across all league pitching staffs.

-- Mets pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in the league).

-- The right-hander's most recent appearance was on Sunday against the Toronto Blue Jays, when he tossed 2 2/3 innings, surrendering three earned runs while allowing four hits.
+- The right-hander last pitched on Tuesday against the Atlanta Braves, when he tossed five innings, allowing four earned runs while giving up six hits.

-- The 30-year-old has a 3.75 ERA and 11.4 strikeouts per nine innings across 11 games this season, while allowing a batting average of .219 to his opponents.
+- In seven games this season, the 36-year-old has a 5.94 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.